acogdev/action-target/README.md

 To run just the build run `make build`.

-To install as a systemd service run `make install`.
+To install as a systemd service first modify the example `config.toml` to match the services that you want to monitor and then run `make install` (may require `sudo`).

 Once the binary has been built the program can be run like this:
 ```sh